Where do I start?

 - We recognize that the FAFSA may not always accurately reflect your financial situation.
-Although considerations for specific situations are limited, we may be able to give additional consideration for situations listed on our Types of Aid page.
+Considerations for specific situations are limited, but we may be able to give additional consideration for situations listed on our Types of Aid page.

 How do I continue receiving financial aid annually?

-- Not only must you apply for financial aid, but also you must meet specific requirements that may vary based on the source and type of aid received.
-The Policy requirements include eligibility requirements regarding terms and conditions, students’ rights and responsibilities, enrollment status, satisfactory academic progress, appeals, maximum gift aid, consequences of withdrawing, refunds, penalties for drug convictions, study abroad, and summer.
+- Not only must you apply for financial aid, but you also must meet specific requirements that may vary based on the source and type of aid received.
+The Policy requirements include eligibility requirements like terms and conditions, students’ rights and responsibilities, enrollment status, satisfactory academic progress, appeals, maximum gift aid, consequences of withdrawing, refunds, study abroad, and summer aid.
 All can affect eligibility for aid.

 Who is my Student Financial Services Advisor?

 - Students are assigned an advisor by the first letter of their last name.
 A list of all advisors is on our Meet Your Financial Services Counselor page, located on your financial aid award letter, and in the myHilltop portal.
 Student Financial Services counselors are happy to answer your questions.

 I have GI Bill® benefits and I would like to use them at St. Edward's University.
 Where do I start?